shultays/bloodworks/game/readme.txt

 Known issues:

 There might be a problem with explosion particles, but I don't know If I was able to fix them or not.
-You can disable explosion particles by editing userconfig.txt if you get a performance drop off once things blow up.
+You can disable explosion particles by editing config.txt if you get a performance drop off once things blow up.

 My shader-fu is not so strong, the shaders may not work on all machines and likely to crash the game if they don't.
 I fixed some non-standard things by there are still some deprecated stuff I should fix.